sashamigdal/LoopEquations/CPP/README.txt

  using `pip`, not `conda`.

 Benchmark:
-On Max's VM the params `-CPU 1 -NLAM 0 -Mu 1e-7 --serial` with T=1000 give 1.76e7 random walk steps per second (on CPU).
+params `-CPU 1 -NLAM 0 -Mu 1e-7 --serial` with T=1000
+On Max's VM: 1.76e7 random walk steps per second (on CPU).
+On Jubail CPU node (preempt): 1.77e7.